Sports in Toronto: Baseball

-The Labatt group then pursued a NL expansion team, but when the NL only agreed to consider expanding in March 1976, while the AL voted to grant Toronto a team, they switched gears.
+MLB decided to expand in 1976 to settle a lawsuit filed by the local governments in Seattle, Washington against the American League for breach of contract, due to the relocation in 1970 of their Seattle Pilots to Milwaukee after only one season.
+To keep the league with an even number of teams with the addition of a new Seattle expansion franchise, a formal expansion proceeding was held.
+While the Labatt group initially pursued a NL expansion team, but when the NL only agreed to consider expanding in March 1976, while the AL voted to grant Toronto a team, they switched gears.
 A second Toronto group backed by Carling O'Keefe also applied for the AL expansion team.
-Less than a week later, the AL awarded the team to the Labatt group, which included Webster, and the Canadian Imperial Bank of Commerce (CIBC), for $7 million.
+Less than a week later, the AL awarded the team to the group comprising Labatt Breweries (45%), Webster (45%), and the Canadian Imperial Bank of Commerce (CIBC) (10%), for $7 million.
 A few days later the NL had their own vote on expanding to Toronto and Washington, but while receiving a majority support of 10–2 it failed to pass due to lack of unanimity and was put off for two weeks.
 The NL objected to the AL's expansion in to Toronto, arguing that the NL was a better match for the city with a natural rivalry with the Montreal Expos, and asked baseball commissioner Bowie Kuhn to intervene so they could reconsider their own expansion plans.
-Kuhn requested a moratorium on the AL's expansion plans, but a second non-unanimous vote by the NL on expanding to Toronto left Toronto uncontested to the AL. The Toronto Blue Jays' inaugural campaign was in 1977 with Exhibition Stadium chosen as the site for the team's home games.
+Kuhn, who preferred Toronto get a NL expansion team while the second AL expansion team be awawrded to New Orleans, requested a moratorium on the AL's expansion plans.
+However, after a second non-unanimous vote by the NL on expanding to Toronto left Toronto uncontested to the AL.

+The Toronto Blue Jays' inaugural campaign was in 1977 with Exhibition Stadium chosen as the site for the team's home games.
 Built in the 1950s, it was rebuilt in 1976 to satisfy the requirements for baseball.
 In 1989, the team moved to the newly built SkyDome (now known as the Rogers Centre).
 Although the team performed poorly, placing last in the American League East for each of its first three years, successful drafting and team management resulted in improved performance that led to the team's first pennant in 1985, and culminated with consecutive World Series victories in 1992 and 1993.
+The Blue Jays would return to the World Series in 2025.

-The city is also home to the Toronto Maple Leafs baseball club of the Intercounty Baseball League.
+The city is also home to the Toronto Maple Leafs baseball club of the Canadian Baseball League.
+From 1969 to 2025, the team operated as a semi-professional sports team, but will operate as a professional sports team from 2026 onward.

 Toronto has also hosted parts of the 2009 World Baseball Classic.